CLI Reference

 Take the key idea from this page into the playground and validate it in a real shader instead of leaving it as theory.

-Open PlaygroundThe bwslc command compiles .bwsl shader files to SPIR-V and can additionally emit Metal, HLSL, GLSL, and GLSL ES output.
+Open PlaygroundThe bwslc command compiles .bwsl shader files to SPIR-V internally and can emit SPIR-V, Metal, HLSL, GLSL, and GLSL ES artifacts.

 Examples below use bwslc.
 In a source checkout, that binary is typically ./build/bwslc.